gelilaa/behavior-strategy-implementation/7-kyu/Bus Timer.md

 ### Strategy

-restnek approched the problem with relatively short function by declaring the main variables and assigning a detailed value to get the return value.
+restnek approched the problem with relatively short solution.They also split up  the time for a calculation and added  5 minutes walk to the bus-stop to get the total minutes.They argued also if the total minutes less than the first bus, then  the first bus should be deducted from the total minutes.At the end they used a calculation that determines the exact return value by deducting and differentiating the bus arrival minutes(15) with total minutes.

 ### Implementation

-Just like StephanieCunnane, restnek has also used global functions and  mathematical calculations.But the shortness of the function makes it easier to use.
+Just like StephanieCunnane, restnek has also used return function, mathematical calculations and if statement.But the shortness of the function makes it easier to use.

 **map**
 **if statement**